-Score explanation: During the first year of MBBS (UG Curriculum by NMC) as a part of the foundation course for undergraduate students, the students were encouraged to practise yoga as a part of their lifestyle change.
-Briefs about the actions of various natural, organic substances used as a source of drugs (eg- opioids, quinine, clove etc) for therapeutic purposes, their advantages, disadvantages, adverse effects and contraindications were also given.
+Score explanation: During the first year of MBBS (UG Curriculum by NMC) as a part of the foundation course for the undergraduate students, the students were encouraged to practise yoga as a part of their lifestyle change.
+Briefs about the actions of various natural, organic substances used as a source of drug(eg-opioids, quinine, clove etc) for therapeutic purpose, it's advantages, disadvantages, adverse effects and contraindications were also given.

-In the Community Medicine curriculum for undergraduates, lectures describing the steps and performing the clinical socio-cultural and demographic assessment of the individual, family and community were discussed.
-Under competency [CM2.2] describing the socio-cultural factors, family <types>, its role in health and disease and demonstration in a simulated environment the current assessment of socio-economic status was discussed.
-'Description of social psychology, community behavioural and community relationship and their impact on health and disease' and Description of poverty and social security measures and their relationship to health and disease were covered under competency [CM 2.4] and [CM 2.5] respectively.
+In the Community Medicine curriculum undergraduates, lectures describing the steps and performing the clinico socio - cultural and demographic assessment of the individual, family and community were discussed.
+Under competency [CM2.2] describing the socio cultural factors, family <types>,it's role in health and disease and demonstration in a simulated environment the current assessment of socio economic status were discussed.
+'Description of social psychology, community behavioural and community relationship and their impact on health and disease' along with Description of poverty and social security measures and it's relationship to health and disease were covered under competency [CM 2.4] and [CM 2.5] respectively.

 1.14.
 Does your medical school curriculum address the outsized impact of anthropogenic environmental toxins on marginalised populations such as those with low SES, women, communities of colour, children, homeless populations, Indigenous populations, and older adults?
-This topic was explored in depth by the core curriculum.
-This topic was briefly covered in the core curriculum.
-This topic was covered in elective coursework.

-Score explanation: In the Community Medicine curriculum, the chapter titled Environment and Health discussed the impact of various environmental toxins briefly.
+Score explanation: .: In the Community Medicine curriculum, the chapter titled Environment and Health discussed the impact of various environmental toxins briefly.
 Additionally, the relations of specific toxins with people of specific socio-economic strata of the country were also discussed.
-Moreover, the chapter on respiratory diseases also focussed on this aspect and lectures in class included this topic giving instances of diseases such as silicosis, asbestosis, lung fibrosis, tuberculosis etc. Additionally, the curriculum in community medicine also includes a Family Adoption Programme, wherein each student has to adopt a family of low socio-economic status and take care of their all-round well-being for five years.
+Moreover, the chapter on respiratory diseases also focussed on this aspect and lectures in class included this topic giving instances of diseases such as silicosis, asbestosis, lung fibrosis, tuberculosis etc.

+Additionally, the curriculum in community medicine also includes a Family Adoption Programme, wherein each student has to adopt a family of low socio economic status and take care of their all round well being for five years.